Our Team.

 Our team has geographic expertise of climate and urban risk in the Asia- Pacific (India, Pakistan, Bangladesh and the Philippines, Indonesia, Fiji and the Pacific Islands), Africa (Ethiopia, Rwanda, Kenya, Tanzania, Sudan, Uganda, Zambia, Togo, Ghana, Senegal and Nigeria), the Middle East (Saudi Arabia, Lebanon, Jordan, Syria, Tunisia, Morocco), Latin America and the Caribbean.

 Mark Harvey is the Founder and CEO of Resurgence, a global social enterprise that supports urban climate risk reduction and resilience.
-Resurgence clients and partners include the World Bank, UNDRR, the Met Office, FCDO, the Red Cross Climate Centre and Climate KIC.
+Resurgence donors and partners include the World Bank, UNDRR, the Met Office, FCDO, the Red Cross Climate Centre and Climate KIC.
 He has over 30 years experience of international climate, environment and humanitarian partnerships.

 Mark is currently leading DARAJA, an award winning weather, climate and early warning services initiative, which has won awards from the Global Resilience Partnership and British Expertise International.